PhilipBuiCode/TicTacToeBot/README.md

 It is an easy game to study because there is not a very large amount of possible situations.
 There is a maximum of approximately 3<sup>9</sup> = 19,683 board configurations (every square can be X, O or blank).
 However, the real number is much smaller because a board can only have an equal amount of X's and O's or 1 more X. Also, some configurations will never be reached because the game is over.
 Note that this is not the same thing as the number of games.
 The maximum number of games is 9! (the first turn has 9 squares, second turn has 8, third has 7...).

 Tic Tac Toe is a zero-sum, two player, perfection information game.
 A zero-sum game means that when a player gains an advantage, the other side faces an equivalent loss, resulting in a sum of zero.
 A perfect information game means that all players have perfect information of all events that have previously occurred (e.g. Chess, Backgammon, Monopoly), in other words no information is hidden.
 An example of an imperfect information game could be Poker.
-With these informations in mind, I will use a minimax algorithm to solve the game of Tic Tac Toe.
+With these knowledge in mind, I will use a minimax algorithm to solve the game of Tic Tac Toe.

 ### About Minimax